 The Master of Science in Nursing is available for pre- and post-licensure students.

-The second degree pre-licensure MSN (MIDAS program) is designed for the individual with a bachelor degree in another discipline who wishes to be a registered nurse.
+The second degree Nursing, M.S.N.
+(MIDAS Program - Pre-licensure) is designed for the individual with a bachelor degree in another discipline who wishes to be a registered nurse.
 See MIDAS information and curriculum at www.xavier.edu/msn/midas.
 See admission for MSN MIDAS at www.xavier.edu/msn/msn-midas-admission.cfm.

 The Master of Science in Nursing (MSN) for registered nurses provides the opportunity to obtain advanced level preparation in nursing science.
 Graduates of the program are prepared to assume professional leadership roles that encompass educational, consultative, and managerial functions.
 They are prepared to design and establish delivery services and practice in response to current health care policy changes.

-The MSN for registered nurses requires a minimum of 36 semester hours of which ten are elective credits.
-Students may customize their course of study or select their electives from a focused track of study.
+The MSN for registered nurses requires a minimum of 36 semester hours of which a minimum of ten semester hours are required for each track.

 Objectives of the MSN Program